ArthurRbn/Corewar/README.md

 Champions programs are loaded to memory at the beginning, after this instructions are fetched and executed for each program, each instruction needs a different number of cycles to be executed.

 For more precisions have a look at the Corewar_subject.pdf

+The bonus file is an unfinished visual interface coded using the ncurses library

+Realised with:

+FRECHARD Maxime
+BIEHLER Axel
+SAUNER Alexandre